 You will need to park in one of the lots close to the bar building and walk.
+Please allow plenty of time to walk to the State Bar.
 Find information about parking here.

 Charlotte: at the Mecklenburg County Bar building, on 2850 Zebulon Avenue.
 You can find directions to the Mecklenburg County Bar here.
 Visitors to the building may park anywhere in the parking lot.